freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HurPsyUnit.md

 ## HurPsyUnit Enum

-This enum contains the allowed unit choices which will be used with  stimulus locations and sizes
+This `enum` contains the allowed unit choices which will be used with  stimulus locations and sizes.

 ```csharp
 public enum HurPsyUnit